 On December 25 in the evening, we will sing a poem by Thérèse composed for the occasion: PN 43 "The Aviary of the Child Jesus."
 It is a long poem of 15 stanzas, sung to the tune of At the Nightingale.

 As we can see, Thérèse does not stay in bed with her fever and her exhaustion.
-She never stops; the day after Christmas, she wrote Abbé Bellière a long letter (LT 213) where she delivers a bit of what she lives:
+She never stops; the day after Christmas, she wrote Abbé Bellière a long letter (to Latvia) where she delivers a bit of what she lives:

 "It is very consoling to think that Jesus, the Strong God, knew our weaknesses, that he trembled... you will kindly continue to pray for me who am not an angel as you seem to believe, but a poor a little imperfect Carmelite who, despite her poverty, has, like you, the desire to work for the glory of God."Thérèse to Abbé Bellière, LT 213